noir-lang/docs/versioned_docs/version-0.3.2/language_concepts/ops.md

 title: Logical Operations
 description:
   Learn about the supported arithmetic and logical operations in the Noir programming language.
-  Discover how to perform operations on concealed types, integers, and booleans.
+  Discover how to perform operations on private input types, integers, and booleans.
 keywords:
   [
     Noir programming language,